 When I went one standard 33g dose cost 10 soles ($3 / £2)

 1 standard dose is 33 grams.
 The general advice is to start by taking one dose, and if you don’t feel anything after 2 hours, then drink more.
 If you are going to have a strong trip, typically you will start to feel effects before the two hour mark.
-Be sensible with this folks!
+Be sensible with your dosage!

 One you have the dust, all you need to do is mix it in water and then drink it.
 No special preparation or boiling needed.
 It’s bitter as hell and not the easiest thing to get down, but then you weren’t drinking it for the taste were you?

 N.B.
 My advice would be to drink on an empty stomach.
 This will help with the absorption of the San Pedro into your body, and will also lessen nausea, a common side effect of the cactus.

 Pisac, a town about one hour from Cusco, has grown into something of a magnet for the hippie/alternative crowd, unsurprising considering the many ayahuasca and San Pedro retreats and ceremonies available there or in surrounding areas.
 I arrived into town the day before my trip and had passed all sorts of interesting characters and places as I walked through the narrow streets – there’s even an ayahuasca art cafe.

 This is really up to you, but here are a few options as to where and in what manner you take San Pedro.
 Scroll down for more info on each one.